riyaa14/Equinox_RecordHive/README.md

 - Install Node.js and MongoDB on your machine.
 - Clone the project repository and navigate to the project directory.
 - Install dependencies using `npm install`.
-- Create a.env file with environment variables.
+- Create a .env file with environment variables.
 - Start the server using `npm start` for frontend and `npm run dev` for backend
 - Open http://localhost:3000 in a web browser to see the running application.